 What are the Different Types of Pollution?

-However, due to certain similarities and minor nature, we will be classifying light and noise pollution as one.
+However, due to certain similarities and minor natures, we will be classifying light and noise pollution as one.

 Below are the different types of pollution.